TechRisersWomenGroupCodingSessions/loc-digital-garden/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Commit message
 - [ ] Tests written
-- [ ] For front end changes have you accounted for assessibility?
+- [ ] For front end changes have you accounted for accessibility?
 - [ ] Have you considered performance?